regisec/django-environments/README.md

     python manage.py start-environments

-_`--ignore-develop` to ignore the develop environment creation_

-Then your `settings.py` file will be replaced by a settings package where a _develop_ environment will be created as default.
+Then your `settings.py` file will be replaced by a settings package.

 ## Create an environment
 To create a new environment run the following command